jinyoungjo/academic-kickstart/content/talk/AACL2025/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Jo, J., Engelmann, J., & Choi, S. (2025).
 Large language models exhibit limited reasoning ability on coding problems.
-To be presented at the 14th International Joint Conference on Natural Language Processing and the 4th Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics, December 2025."
+Poster presented at the 14th International Joint Conference on Natural Language Processing and the 4th Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics, December 2025."
 event: The 14th International Joint Conference on Natural Language Processing and the 4th Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics
 event_url:
 location: